makaveligroupoffice/Makaveli-Universal-Trade-Bot/README.md

-# Universal Trade Bot 🚀
+# Makaveli Universal Trade Bot 🚀

 A professional-grade, automated day trading and investment bot for the Alpaca markets.
 Built with multi-strategy engines, multi-asset support, and advanced risk management to grow your portfolio consistently.